iamalsaher/MBE-Helper/README.md

 # MBE-Helper
-A python script which automatically connects to server at the latest level, so you don't need to worry about passwords or anything.
-Just focus on exploitation, let the script download the files and do the connections and once you
+A python script which helps you while you attempt RPISEC's Modern Binary Exploitation.

+It keeps track of all the passwords and automatically downloads the files for the current level.
+You need to just focus on exploitation and leave the connection and file downloading part to us